-1. "Medical-Aesthetic Services" are medical services in the cosmetic or aesthetic field that constitute the practice of medicine.
-Such Medical-Aesthetic Services include, but are not limited to: (a) the use of a Class IIb or higher-or-III laser as defined by the Food and Drug Administration, radio-frequency device, intense pulsed light, or other technique that results in the revision, destruction, incision or other structural alteration of human tissue and/or for hair removal; and (b) the performance of injection(s) of Botox, Collagen, Restylane, or any other substance injected for a primarily cosmetic purpose any substance into the human body except as may be permitted pursuant to section D.
+- 1. "Medical-Aesthetic Services" are medical services in the cosmetic or aesthetic field that constitute the practice of medicine.
+Such Medical-Aesthetic Services include, but are not limited to: (a) the use of a Class IIIb or higher laser, radiofrequency device, intense pulsed light, or other technique that results in the revision, destruction, incision or other structural alteration of human tissue and/or for hair removal; and (b) the performance of injection(s) of any substance into the human body except as may be permitted pursuant to section D. - 2.
+As with all delegated medical services, delegated Medical-

-- 2. As with all delegated medical services, delegated Medical-Aesthetic Services must be of the type that a reasonable and prudent physician would find within the scope of sound medical judgment to delegate.
-Consequently, delegated Medical-Aesthetic Services should be routine, technical services, the performance of which do not require the special skills of a licensed physician. - 3.
-Off-label use of medications or devices when performing delegated Medical-Aesthetic Services is generally prohibited unless: - a. the delegating physician has specifically authorized and delegated the off-label use, and - b. the off-label use is within generally accepted standards of medical practice. - 4 Medical-Aesthetic Services must be delivered within a facility appropriate to the delegated service provided and listed on the written agreement as set forth in Appendix A.
+Aesthetic Services must be of the type that a reasonable and prudent physician would find within the scope of sound medical judgment to delegate.
+Consequently, delegated Medical-Aesthetic Services should be routine, technical services, the performance of which do not require the special skills of a licensed physician.

+- 3. Off-label use of medications or devices when performing delegated Medical-Aesthetic Services is generally prohibited unless: - a. the delegating physician has specifically authorized and delegated the off-label use, and - b. the off-label use is within generally accepted standards of medical practice. - 4 Medical-Aesthetic Services must be delivered within a facility appropriate to the delegated service provided and listed on the written agreement as set forth in Appendix A.